AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    var1+=50  # var1 is now 10050
    var2+=' more' # var2 is 'some string more'
  # we come later to how to deal with the integers (Arithmetic Expanssions $(()) below)
- # optionally one can 'declare -i var1' to be treated as integer always

 There is no need to declare things in advance: there is flexible typing.
 In fact, you can access any variable, defined or not.
 However, you can still declare things to be of a certain type if you